top of page

 Subjects sought include Biblical or Ecclesiastical subjects scenes - examples: Life, Passion, Death and Resurrection of Jesus Christ; other biblical scenes, stories, and characters; depictions of the saints and their lives; depictions of the seven sacraments; personifications of the corporal and spiritual works of mercy, virtues and vices, icons and so on.

-Please read this article in the Sacred Architecture Journal by sculptor, Cody Swanson, for guidance on the types of work the Catholic Art Institute is seeking for this call.
+Please read this article in the Sacred Architecture Journal, by sculptor, Cody Swanson, for guidance on the correct theological approach to sacred art and the types of work the jurors are seeking for this call: https://www.sacredarchitecture.org/articles/the_human_figure_and_contemporary_sacred_art

 Subject Restrictions:

-Media limited to representational painting, illumination, sculpture, printmaking, drawing, liturgical textiles, stained glass, mosaic, altar furnishings and devotional items such as medals, monstrances, etc..
+Media limited to representational painting, illumination, sculpture, printmaking, drawing, liturgical textiles, stained glass, mosaic, altar furnishings, and devotional items such as medals, monstrances, vestments, etc.

 Artwork must be recognizable and appropriate for liturgical use, public or private devotion.